History of Bihar: Early Magadha Empire

-According to both Buddhist texts and Jain texts, one of Pradyota tradition was that king's son would kill his father to become the successor.
-During this time, it is reported that there was high crimes in Magadha.
+According to both Buddhist texts and Jain texts, one of Pradyota tradition was that the King's son would kill his father to become the successor.
+During this time, it was reported that there were high crimes in Magadha.
 The people rose up and elected Shishunaga to become the new king, who destroyed the power of the Pradyotas and created the Shishunaga dynasty.
 Shishunaga (also called King Sisunaka) was the founder of a dynasty collectively called the Shishunaga dynasty.
-He established the Magadha empire (in 684 BCE).
+He established the Magadha empire (in 684 BC).
 Due in part to this bloody dynastic feuding, it is thought that a civil revolt led to the emergence of the Shishunaga dynasty.
 This empire, with its original capital in Rajgriha, later shifted to Pataliputra (both currently in the Indian state of Bihar).
 The Shishunaga dynasty was one of the largest empires of the Indian subcontinent.

 The Hariyanka dynasty king Bimbisara was responsible for expanding the boundaries of his kingdom through matrimonial alliances and conquest.
 The land of Kosala fell to Magadha in this way.
-Estimates place the territory ruled by this early dynasty at 300 leagues in diameter, and encompassing 80,000 small settlements.
+Estimates place the territory ruled by this early dynasty at 300 leagues in diameter and encompassing 80,000 small settlements.
 Bimbisara is contemporary with the Buddha, and is recorded as a lay disciple.
-Bimbisara (543–493 BCE) was imprisoned and killed by his own son who became his successor, Ajatashatru (491–461 BCE), under whose rule, the dynasty reached its largest extent.
+Bimbisara (543–493 BC) was imprisoned and killed by his son who became his successor, Ajatashatru (491–461 BC), under whose rule, the dynasty reached its largest extent.

 Licchavi was an ancient—before the birth of Mahavira— republic in what is now the Bihar state of India.
 Vaishali was the capital of Licchavi and the Vajjika League.
 The Mahavamsa tells that a courtesan in that city, Ambapali, was famous for her beauty, and helped in large measure in making the city prosperous.

 Ajatashatru went to war with the Licchavi several times.
-Ajatashatru is thought to have ruled from 551 BCE to 519 BCE and moved the capital of the Magadha kingdom from Rajagriha to Pataliputra.
+Ajatashatru is thought to have ruled from 551 BC to 519 BC and moved the capital of the Magadha kingdom from Rajagriha to Pataliputra.
 The Mahavamsa tells that Udayabhadra eventually succeeded his father, Ajatashatru, and that under him Pataliputra became the largest city in the world.
 He is thought to have ruled for sixteen years.
 The kingdom had a particularly bloody succession.
-Anuruddha eventually succeeded Udaybhadra through assassination, and his son Munda succeeded him in the same fashion, as did his son Nagadasaka.
+Anuruddha eventually succeeded Udaybhadra through assassination, and his son Munda succeeded him in the same fashion, as his son Nagadasaka.

-This dynasty lasted until 424 BCE, when it was overthrown by the Nanda dynasty.
+This dynasty lasted until 424 BC when it was overthrown by the Nanda dynasty.
 This period saw the development in Magadha of two of India's major religions.
-Gautama Buddha in the 6th or 5th century BCE was the founder of Buddhism, which later spread to East Asia and Southeast Asia, while Mahavira revived and propagated the ancient sramanic religion of Jainism.
+Gautama Buddha in the 6th or 5th century BC was the founder of Buddhism, which later spread to East Asia and Southeast Asia, while Mahavira revived and propagated the ancient sramanic religion of Jainism.